mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

     You should be familiar with ":ref:`basic_arithmetic`"

 Sometimes when we divide, the division operator doesn't give us all of the information that we want.
-Often we would like to not just know what the reduced fraction is, or even its decimal approximation, but rather the unique *quotient* and the *remainder* that are the consequence of the division.
+Often we would like to know not only what the reduced fraction is, or even its decimal approximation, but rather the unique *quotient* and the *remainder* of the division.

 .. index:: division, qutient, remainder, modulus